 Special examination may be granted if, as a result of special circumstances, you were or will be unable to sit for an examination on its specified date.

-If you have entered the examination room you shall not be granted a special examination except on the grounds of an unforeseen and non-pre-existing illness arising at the time of the examination as testified by a medical certificate, signed by a qualified medical practitioner.
+If you have attempted your exam you shall not be granted a special examination except on the grounds of an unforeseen and non-pre-existing illness arising at the time of the examination as testified by a medical certificate, signed by a qualified medical practitioner.

 In such a case, you must leave the examination within the first 30 minutes of the examination period.
-After an hour, you will no longer be eligible for a special examination and must apply for special consideration.
+After 30 minutes, you will no longer be eligible for a special examination and must apply for reasonable adjustment / special consideration.

 You may be granted only one special examination for each unit attempt.